discord-py-ui/discord-ui/README.md

     > There was a try/catch in the `Interaction.respond` function that would allow the code to continue when an exception occured while responding with ninja_mode
     - context commands
     > There was an issue adding context-commands
+    - Command checking
+    > Now, the libary only edits commands when changes were made

     </details>